 If you want to delay your child’s start to preschool or you’re not sure about when they should start, please talk to us about your options.

 If your child is Aboriginal or under guardianship (in care) they are eligible for 12 hours of preschool after they turn 3.
 They will then be eligible for 15 hours per week of preschool in the year before they start school.

 Enrolling your child

 This can be done at any time during the time prior to your child being eligible to begin preschool.
-We encourage families to do this before June 30 of the year before your child will begin preschool.

 Priority will be given to children living in our catchment area.
 If you don’t live in our catchment area you should indicate at least 2 other preschool options on your form.